Transfer Policies for Undergraduates

-If you have have completed secondary education or college-level academic coursework outside of U.S. please have your transcripts evaluated by a credential evaluation service provider that is a member of the National Association of Credential Services (NACES®)
+If you have completed secondary education or college-level academic coursework outside of the U.S. please have your transcripts evaluated by a credential evaluation service provider that is a member of the National Association of Credential Services (NACES®).

 General Transfer Policies:

 - Accreditation: Regionally or Nationally Accredited Institution, approved through the Department of Education

 - Institutional Challenge Exams (ICE) are recommended if you have attended unaccredited Bible colleges or institutes

 - Grades: Grade of C or higher.
 Grades of P/P+ are eligible to transfer as long as the grading system at the transfer institution states that “P” or “P+” is equivalent to C- or better.
 Grades of P/P- are not able to transfer if they are not equivalent to “C-” or better.

 - Equivalency: Coursework must be similar in content and scope of courses offered at Liberty University.
 Courses that are not significantly similar to a Liberty University course by may transfer as elective credit.
 Elective credit is coded as 1XX, 2XX, 3XX or 4XX, depending on the level of the course